gongqilin/API/getting_started/making_requests_for_data.md

     </tr>
 </table>

-By any mean if the client passes an invalid access token or an invalid token type, the BGL API will provide an error, which is illustrated in the below table.
+By any mean if the client application passes an invalid access token or an invalid token type, the BGL API will provide an error, which is illustrated in the below table.

 <table>
     <tr>